franciazoli/languageapp/README.md

 8. Copy contents of ./db/questions_table.sql, click on php_docker database and paste it into PHP My Admin SQL interface.
 Same with users_table.sql

 9. Browser: `localhost`

-Open the interactive terminal with your docker container that's running the `www` service and run the command: `docker-php-ext-install mysqli && docker-php-ext-enable mysqli && apachectl restart`